frawau/aioyeelight/README.md

 # Encryption Key

 THis library uses the MIHome binary protocol as described by [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol)
-This means you must acquire the envryption key that is generated during provisioning.
+This means you must acquire the encryption key that is generated during provisioning.

 The easiest way is to provision the bulbs with [aioiotprov](https://github.com/frawau/aioiotprov).